azat-co/practicalnode/chapter15/chapter15.md

 Copy public IP or DNS 📝.
 We will need it for testing.

-## Dynamic Test
+### Dynamic Test

 To test the dynamic content (content generated by the app with the help of a database), open in browser with `{PUBLIC_DNS}/accounts`.
 Most likely the response will be `[]` because the database is empty but that's a good response.
 The server is working and can connect to the database from a different container.

-## Static Test
+### Static Test

 To test the static content such as an image which was downloaded from the Internet by Docker (ADD in Dockerfile) and baked into the image, navigate to http://{PUBLIC_DNS}/node-university-logo.png to see the images with Docker downloaded via `ADD`.
 Using ADD, you can fetch any data such as HTTPS certificates (from a private S3 for example).

-## Terminate Service and Cluster/Instances
+## 5. Terminate Service and Cluster/Instances

 Don't forget to terminate your service and instances.
-You can do it from the web console.
+Otherwise you will be stil paying dinero for running those could resources.
+(I am sure you can find a better way to spend the money.
+For example, buy some DOGECOIN.)
+You can terminate resources from the AWS web console.
+Do so for ECS first.
+Make sure you remove tasks.

 Summary
 =======

+Microservices is an old concepts when you think about it as decoupling and loose coupling.
+The less functionality you pack into an application, the more flexible and easier it will be to scale different parts of the app(s) or to maintain them (make changes).
+There are certain downsides of microservices as well.
+Uber engineers are crying because they have 2,500+ microservices with all the overhead involved in managing their environments, provisioning, patches and deployments.
+Luckily, containers and cloud services such as Docker and AWS ECS are here to help in reducing this complexity and management of microservices.

+In this chapter you've built your own microservices which connect to another service (MongoDB) both locally and in the cloud.
+You used Docker by the way of making an image.
+What's great about this dockerization is that your project is extremely portable.
+It's mostly independent of OS or any other discrepancies which often can bite a developer in a tail.